pachev/gorack/README.md

 * Sensible defaults are provided with common weights along with Olympic barbell weight (45lb)
 * Simple to use without any UI needed: [`v1/rack?weigh=335`][4] in your browser will return instant results

+_Note: returned values should be considered as pairs e.g. (`fortyFives: 2` means two forty-five plates on each side)_

 ## Getting Started

 ### Installation